ngson2000/hatbox/README.md

 vagrant ssh
 ```

-You will be logged into the virtual machine and you should see a prompt like: TODO: `vagrant@selbox:~$`
+You will be logged into the virtual machine and you should see a prompt like:  `vagrant@hatbox:~$`

 ### Run the Example Tests